Vatsallad/Excel-Sales-Analytics-and-Finance-Analytics-Report/README.md

 📚 Domain Knowledge: Learned about finance and sales domain knowledge, such as Profit & Loss Statements.

-My Learnings,
+📘 Insights Gained,

 🌟 Data Cleaning and Combining: Developed techniques to clean and prepare data, ensuring accuracy and consistency.
 Learned to combine data from multiple sources for comprehensive analysis.

 🌟 Applying Business Math and Statistics: Gained proficiency in applying essential mathematical and statistical concepts to analyze and interpret data effectively, revealing valuable insights.

 🌟 Data Transformation using Power Query: Leveraged Power Query for complex data transformations, such as filtering, merging, and aggregating, enabling seamless data preparation for analysis.

 🌟 Working with Pivot Tables and Power Pivot: Mastered Excel's Pivot Tables and Power Pivot for summarizing, analyzing, and visualizing data.
 Developed expertise in creating dynamic reports and performing calculations.

 🌟 Sales and Financial Analytics: Explored Excel's capabilities in sales and financial analysis, allowing me to track performance, identify trends, and generate insightful reports for informed decision-making.

-🌟 Real-time Business Application Expertise: Applied Excel in real-time business scenarios, including Project Priority Matrix for effective project management and Scenario Planning for analyzing potential outcomes based on different assumptions.
+🌟 Real-time Business Application Expertise: Applied Excel in real-time business scenarios, including Project Priority Matrix for effective project management and
+ Scenario Planning for analyzing potential outcomes based on different assumptions.

-Acknowledgments
+📣 Acknowledgments

 This project was part of the Data Analytics Bootcamp, "Excel - The Mother of Business Intelligence," led by Dhaval Patel and Hemanand Vadivel.
 Special thanks to them and the Codebasics team for their support and excellent content.